 5. Update Your Mailing Lists

 The best data is clean data, so make sure your database is current.
 After all, you don’t want to waste your personal loan marketing ideas on bad data.
-If you have duplicate contacts, incompatible formatting, or even one line of broken code, you’re jeopardizing the effectiveness of your sales and marketing strategy.
+If you have duplicate contacts, incompatible formatting, or even one line of broken code, you’re jeopardizing the effectiveness of your data-driven marketing tools.

 Clean up your current list regularly.
 Check for duplicate contacts and fix any inaccurate records.
 When you monitor your dupes, it will help you figure out what caused the issue.
 This, in turn, will help you clean up your lists before every campaign.